 Right, here we go…

 I started today by setting off to catch a bus into town where I was meeting my friend.
-Along this short journey, I passed a woman in her twenties and her (i’m assuming) young daughter holding her hand.
+On this short journey, I passed a woman in her twenties and her (‘m assuming) young daughter holding her hand.
 Her daughter pointed at me from across the road to then be scolded by her mildly embarrassed mother.
 I didn’t really have a problem with this at all.
-I mean, its not the usual thing to happen whilst your walking to the bus stop but the girl was only about five so I couldn’t really get offended.
-However, her mothers reaction did make me laugh a little.
+I mean, it’s not the usual thing to happen whilst your walking to the bus stop but the little girl was only about five so I couldn’t really get offended.
+However, her mothers’ reaction did make me laugh a little.

 After that experience, I met up with my wonderful (also pretty eccentric) friend Becca.
 She’s a gem.
 Anyways, throughout the day we received a variety of different looks and points and sniggers.
 If it wasn’t for me being with someone who is so strong willed I would have probably got more upset as the day went on, but in fact, things became happier.
 Each reaction taught me to laugh it off rather than get angry or upset by it.
 So for that, thank you Becca.